 If you feel that you have suffered hearing loss or tinnitus from CAEv2 earplugs…

 You might have a products liability case if you have experienced significant hearing loss or tinnitus.
-A products liability are personal injury claims based on defects due to design, manufacturing, or marketing.
+A products liability are personal injury claims based on defects because of design, manufacturing, or marketing.
 Manufacturers are legally and morally responsible to consumers to ensure that their products are as safe as they claim.
 If the product is not a safe as claimed by the manufacturer, they have breached this responsibility.
 As a result, victims may file a lawsuit against the manufacturer to receive monetary compensation.
 The CAEv2’s defects is an example of how a manufacturer can breach their responsibility to consumers.
-They claim that their product can fit in many people’s ears, however, the lawsuit indicates that this is not the case.
-As a result of this defect, people have begun to suffer hearing loss and impairment, as well as tinnitus.
+They claim that their product can fit in many people’s ears, however; the lawsuit shows that this is not the case.
+Because of this defect, people have suffered hearing loss and impairment, as well as tinnitus.
 It is failing to protect some people’s hearing, which is what it was manufactured for in the first place.

 Getting a Lawyer